314-grp-301/314-grp-301.github.io/Assignments/02-User-Needs-Benchmarking-and-Requirements.md

 Price: Unlisted - Priced at Order<br>
 Vendor: OTT Hydromet

-The OT HydroMet Urban Flood Warning System has been included as an extra search option despite it not having product and/or review data that aligns with this assignment.
+The OTT HydroMet Urban Flood Warning System has been included as an extra search option despite it not having product and/or review data that aligns with this assignment.
 It has been included, despite the missing data, as a direct to consumer made item by the company.
 The device is designed for government services, not for regular private use.
 Because of this, there are a lack of private user reviews as the product was not designed to be sold to them.<br><br>
 The system has been included since it is a close representation of the intended finished product aimed at non-commercial use.
 This aligns with the conceptual idea of an early warning flood detection system to detect and warn civilian populations of localized flooding conditions for emergency management.

 <br><br>